 buf is a symbolic constant specifying zero, one, two, or four buffers for writing.
-The constants are NONE, FRONT_LEFT, FRONT_RIGHT, BACK_LEFT, BACK_RIGHT, FRONT_BACK, LEFT, RIGHT, FRONT_AND_BACK, and AUXO through AUXn, where n+1 is the number of available auxiliary buffers.
+The constants are NONE, FRONT_LEFT, FRONT_RIGHT, BACK_LEFT, BACK_RIGHT, FRONT_AND_BACK, and AUXO through AUXn, where n+1 is the number of available auxiliary buffers.

 The constants refer to the four potentially visible buffers $front_left$, $front_right$, $back_left$, and $back_right$, and to the auxiliary buffers.
-Arguments other than auxi that omit reference to LEFT or RIGHT refer to both left and right buffers.
-Arguments other than auxi that omit reference to FRONT or BACK refer to both front and back buffers. auxi enables drawing only to auxiliary buffer i.
-Each auxi adheres to auxi = auxo + i.
+Arguments other than AUXi that omit reference to LEFT or RIGHT refer to both left and right buffers.
+Arguments other than AUXi that omit reference to FRONT or BACK refer to both front and back buffers.
+AUXi enables drawing only to auxiliary buffer i.
+Each AUXi adheres to AUXi = AUXO + i.
 The constants and the buffers they indicate are summarized in Table 4.4.
-If auxi is is supplied with a constant (other than auxi that does not indicate any of the color buffers allocated to the GL context, the error INVALID_OPERATION results.
+If DrawBuffer is is supplied with a constant (other than NONE) that does not indicate any of the color buffers allocated to the GL context, the error INVALID_OPERATION results.